Echocardiography essentials: Physics and instrumentation

 Medical ultrasound imaging typically uses sound waves at frequencies of 1,000,000 to 20,000,000 Hz (1.0 to 20 MHz).
 In contrast, the human auditory spectrum comprises frequencies between 20 and 20,000 Hz.

 Frequency and wavelength are mathematically related to the velocity of the ultrasound beam within the tissue (approximately 1,540,000 mm/sec for human tissue) as indicated by the following equations:

 - Pearlman JD, Triulzi MO, King ME, et al. Limits of normal left ventricular dimensions in growth and development: analysis of dimensions and variance in the two-dimensional echocardiograms of 268 normal healthy subjects.
 J Am Coll Cardiol 1988; 12:1432.

-- Otto CM.
-Textbook of Clinical Echocardiography, 4th edition, Saunders Elsevier, 2009.
+- Otto, CM.
+Textbook of Clinical Echocardiography, 5th ed, Saunders, Philadelphia 2013.

 - Caidahl K, Kazzam E, Lidberg J, et al. New concept in echocardiography: harmonic imaging of tissue without use of contrast agent.
 Lancet 1998; 352:1264.

 - Spencer KT, Bednarz J, Rafter PG, et al. Use of harmonic imaging without echocardiographic contrast to improve two-dimensional image quality.
 Am J Cardiol 1998; 82:794.